hassox/hassox.github.io/_posts/2015-06-29-simple-email-password-authentication.md

 We added the SessionController into the routes.
 This just provides the login form, and handles the result.
 It is _also_ where the magic happens.
 Inside this controller, you're issued a JWT into your session.
-I've tied this one to the CSRF token so that it's only good for the life of the session.

 {% highlight elixir %}
 defmodule PhoenixGuardian.SessionController do